 The new Dominar 250 looks similar to Dominar 400.
-The muscular styling is complemented by premium hardware such as full-LED lighting, split-style digital display, split seats, twin-barrel exhaust, stylish mirror stalks, upside-down telescopic front forks, rear mono-shock, disc brakes on both wheels, and a dual-channel ABS.
+The muscular styling is complemented by premium hardware such as full-LED lighting, split-style digital display, split seats, twin-barrel exhaust, stylish mirror stalks, upside-down telescopic front forks, and rear mono-shock, disc brakes on both wheels, and a dual-channel ABS.

-Mechanical specifications on the Dominar 250 include a 248.77cc, single-cylinder, liquid-cooled, DOHC, four-valve engine.
+Mechanical specifications on the Dominar 250 include a 248.77cc, single-cylinder, liquid-cooled, DOHC, and four-valve engine.
 However, unlike the 250 Duke, Dominar 250 features twin-spark technology.
-The engine is tuned to produce 26.6bhp at 8,500rpm and 23.5Nm at 6,500rpm.
+The motor is tuned to produce 26.6bhp at 8,500rpm and 23.5Nm at 6,500rpm.
 The six-speed gearbox features a slipper clutch system.
-The 0-100kmph acceleration takes 10.5 seconds while the top speed is rated at 132kmph.
+The 0-100kmph acceleration takes 10.5 seconds, and the top speed is 132kmph.

 Bajaj bikes came into existence in India way back in 1945 by introducing Chetak scooters.
 By 1986 they made a paradigm shift by having it’s focus completely on motorcycles and discontinued scooter manufacturing.
 From there Bajaj was always on course to seal a spot in the top motorcycle manufacturers.
 On the way, Bajaj made tie-up with Kawasaki in 1984 and KTM in 2007 in which former severed tie up in April 2017.
 As a result of years of R & D and technology assistance from KTM and Kawasaki, their models are now finding a place among the top and also within motorcycle aficionados.